ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/README.md

 **Supplementary Figure 1.
 Scatterplots of Number of Rebus Squares vs Global Median Solver Solve Time (GMST) By Puzzle Day**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/fe2ab6da-54bc-4112-bd9b-d3ba06efe6d1)
-*Only Sunday and Thursday had an appreciable '# Rebus Squares', which are squares that must be filled with more than one letter, number or symbol for a given puzzle to be solved.
-There was a modest positive correlation between '# Rebus Squares' for both of these puzzle days, though a caveat is that the very large number of 0 rebus puzzles makes these correlations hard to interpret (ie, these are not exactly continuous distributions).
-Correlation Strength by Puzzle Day: Sun: .30, Thu: .13.*
+*<h5>Only Sunday and Thursday had an appreciable '# Rebus Squares', which are squares that must be filled with more than one letter, number or symbol for a given puzzle to be solved.
+There was a modest positive correlation between '# Rebus Squares' for both of these puzzle days, though a caveat is that the very large number of 0 rebus puzzles makes these correlations hard to interpret (ie, these are not exactly continuous distributions).*<br>

+*Correlation Strength by Puzzle Day: Sun: .30, Thu: .13.*

-**Supplementary Figure 2.
+**<h4>Supplementary Figure 2.
 Scatterplots of Number of Circled Squares vs Global Median Solver Solve Time (GMST) By Puzzle Day**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/4c918f60-8aa0-4d4f-93ef-6d1375b68eeb)
-*Circled squares were virtually non-existant in the tougher (Fri and Sat) puzzles.
+*<h5>Circled squares were virtually non-existant in the tougher (Fri and Sat) puzzles.
 Their function is to reveal a puzzle theme, and in theory a solver can use this knowledge to "back in" to some full answers.
 Despite the apparent negative correlation for all 15x15 puzzles, the puzzle days with considerable '# Circles' mostly showed weakly positive correlations.
 One could speculate here, but it's probably not worth the effort; but there's potential for a small enhancement to modeling on a day-specific basis.*

-**Supplementary Figure 3.
+**<h4>Supplementary Figure 3.
 Scatterplots of Number of Shaded Squares vs Global Median Solver Solve Time (GMST) By Puzzle Day**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/96701f7e-e0c4-4fd1-86a7-5dce563cb5b2)
-*Shaded squares, like circled squares, were virtually non-existant in the tougher (Fri and Sat) puzzles.
+*<h5>Shaded squares, like circled squares, were virtually non-existant in the tougher (Fri and Sat) puzzles.
 Like with circled squares, their function is to reveal a puzzle theme and their presence may provide assistance to solvers on clues in which they are embedded.
 Though puzzles containing shaded squares were less common than those with circles, most puzzles days showed weak negative correlations between this feature and GMST and it certainly does seem just on visual inspection that very few of these puzzles were in the tougher half of solve times per puzzle day.
 As with circles, it can't hurt to include his feature in first-pass modeling and there might be some puzzle day-specific accuracy improvements with its inclusion.*

-**Supplementary Figure 4.
+**<h4>Supplementary Figure 4.
 Correlation Heatmapping of GMS Individual Puzzle Performance vs Grid, Answer and Past-Performance Features By Puzzle Day (15x15 Puzzle Days)**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/393a31e4-7f41-4968-a9dc-91b91d50e9ce)

 # Supplementary Tables

-**Supplementary Table 1.
+**<h4>Supplementary Table 1.
 Features Included in Puzzle Features Principal Component Analysis**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/0ef75602-216c-4a0d-b84e-e32723f7f847)